 Therefore, what is the answer?
 Research now supports the idea that anti-nutrients are nature’s way of helping us to be more intuitive in our eating patterns.
 For instance, some spinach is really good for you, but as you consume too much, the level of oxalates will build up in your bloodstream to a point that a signal will be sent to your brain and then a signal is sent from the brain to your endocrine system.
 The long and the short is, you will lose your appetite for spinach until the level of oxalates drop sufficient that your taste for spinach is turned back on.
 The bottom line is this; don’t get too complicated in your eating habits.

-[Jim is a friend of mine, and I have his fabulous book Original Fast Foods on my site because I love it.
-It's the only third-party book I carry.
-I agree with him entirely about Dr. Mercola's latest.
+[Jim is a friend of mine, and I highly recommend his fabulous book Original Fast Foods, because I love it.
+I agree with him entirely about Dr. Mercola’s latest.
 In fact, I agree with Jim Simmons probably with more regularity than with any other nutrition author/expert.]

 Exactly!
 Reddy and Sathe published a book on phytates (another anti-nutrient; I teach about this in Ch.
 9 of 12 Steps).
 Contrary to the latest hype, they present quite a body of evidence that phytates may be friend rather than foe.
 (The logic is similar to what I’ve just presented in our conversation about goitrogens last week.)